 the home, but they also have a very playful side and certainly enjoy affectionate

 attention.
 This breed tends to remain puppyish throughout its life.

-On the flip side, although they can live in warmer areas, they do not tolerate heat well and care should be taken during warmer weather to make sure they are not overstressed or become dehydrated
+On the flip side, although they can live in warmer areas, they do not tolerate heat well and care should be taken during warmer weather to make sure they are not overly stressed or become dehydrated.

 In this instance, exercising them in the cooler part of the day is the wisest choice.